How does the U.S. determine how many refugees will be allowed to enter the country each year?

 What has the refugee ceiling determination been in previous years?

 The chart below shows the refugee ceiling determination and actual arrival numbers for each year since the inception of the official refugee resettlement program in 1980.
 The average ceiling number over the 38 years prior to the Trump Administration was 95,857.
 The average actual arrival number over the same period of time is 80,981.

 Why has the ceiling been set so low by the current presidential administration?

 Clear answers are not forthcoming.
 While the Trump administration has cited a number of reasons over the past two years – including security concerns, many within the refugee resettlement field believe that these are thinly disguised excuses for pushing forward an agenda that includes either a purposeful suppression or the systematic dismantling of the refugee resettlement program.

-Despite the historically low ceiling of 45,000 in 2018, only half of that number (22,491) were actually admitted to the United States.
-This is the lowest number of refugees admitted in a single year in the history of the resettlement program.
+Despite the already low ceiling of 45,000 in 2018, only half of that number (22,491) were actually admitted to the United States.
 To give some perspective, more refugees were admitted to the U.S. in the wake of 9/11 (in FY2002) – even with the heightened alerts and increased security standards – than in 2018.